-4.4.2 Athletes included by the FEI in its Registered Testing Pool and other Athletes participating in any International Event recognized by the FEI must obtain any necessary TUE from the FEI.
-The application for a TUE must be made as soon as possible (in the case of an Athlete in the Registered Testing Pool, this would be when he/she is first notified of his/her inclusion in the pool) and in any event (save in emergency situations) no later than 30 days before the Athlete's participation in the Event.
-A TUE granted by the FEI shall be reported to the Athlete's National Federation, and to WADA through ADAMS.
+4.4.4 An application to the FEI for grant or recognition of a TUE must be made as soon as possible (in the case of an Athlete in the Registered Testing Pool, this would be when he/she is first notified of his/her inclusion in the pool)the need arises and in any event (save in emergency or exceptional situations) no later than or where Article 4.3 of the International Standard for Therapeutic Use Exemptions applies) at least 30 days before the Athlete's participation in the Event.
+A TUE granted by the FEI shall next Competition.
+The FEI shall appoint a panel to consider applications for the grant or recognition of requests for TUEs (the "TUE Committee").
+The TUE Committee member(s) shall promptly evaluate and decide upon the application in accordance with the relevant provisions of the International Standard for Therapeutic Use Exemptions.
+Its decision shall be the final decision of the FEI and shall be reported to WADA and other relevant Anti-Doping Organisations, including the Athlete's National Federation, and to WADA through ADAMS.
+Anti-Doping Organisation, through ADAMS, in accordance with the International Standard for Therapeutic Use Exemptions.
+16